Scholars for Medicine

 - 98-99 high school GPAs

-- Essay within our Common Application Writing Supplement written on the topic: "What aspects about medicine intrigue you?
+- Essay uploaded on your Solar System account, written on the topic: "What aspects about medicine intrigue you?
 Describe how these aspects influence your life."

 *ACT exam scores may now be considered in lieu of SAT scores